 So why should I not go straight to that article?

-For two reasons.
-First, the web is wonderful but as far as song promotion goes, it is not necessarily the best method.
+The web is wonderful but as far as song promotion goes, it is not necessarily the best route to take.

 For a start, there are several million unpublished songs already online, and it is not easy to make your tune (no matter how brilliant), stand out above the rest.
 Consequently, you have to be able to drag the publisher or label executive to your particular slot on that cloud, usually by sending an email invitation.